 We help them develop and improve their services and products for private landlords.

-We also write for property portals, speak at property events and we are regularly quoted by the media.
+David Lawrenson, founder of LettingFocus also writes for property portals, speaks at property events and is regularly quoted by the media.

 Services for Private Landlords

 We help landlords and property investors by showing them how to make money in the private rented sector using ways which are fair to tenants and which involve minimal risk.